BYLAWS OF Florida Self Storage Association (FSSA)

 8.07.
 Rules.
 Each committee may adopt rules for its own governance not inconsistent with these Bylaws or with rules adopted by the Board of Directors.

 ARTICLE IX Contracts, Checks, Deposits and Funds

 9.01.
 Contracts.
-The Board of Directors may authorize any Officer or Officers, agent or agents, of the Association, in addition to the Officers so authorized by these Bylaws, to enter into any contract or execute and deliver any instrument in the name of and on behalf of the Association.
+The Board of Directors may authorize any Officer or Officer’s agent or agents of the Association, in addition to the Officers so authorized by these Bylaws, to enter into any contract or execute and deliver any instrument in the name of and on behalf of the Association within the approved annual Budget.
 Such authority may be general or confined to specific instances.
-The Board of Directors may, solely in behalf of and for the benefit of the Association, approve and contract for any purchase, project or activity that, individually, does not require an outlay in excess of Ten Thousand Dollars ($10,000.00), subject however to the requirement that sufficient non-committed monies are already on hand prior to that purchase, project or activity being approved.
-Commitments for any purchase, project or activity having a cost in excess of Ten Thousand Dollars ($10,000.00) must be approved by a two- thirds (2/3) vote of the Board of Directors
+The Board of Directors may, solely in behalf of and for the benefit of the Association, approve and contract for any purchase, project or activity that, individually, does not require an outlay in excess of Ten Thousand Dollars ($10,000.00) annually, subject however to the requirement that sufficient non-committed monies are already on hand prior to that purchase, project or activity being approved.
+Any commitments for any purchase, project or activity having a cost in excess of Ten Thousand Dollars ($10,000.00) annually beyond those funds approved in the annual budget must be approved by a two- thirds (2/3) vote of the Board of Directors.

 9.02.
 Checks and Drafts.
 All checks, drafts or orders for payment of money, notes or other evidences of indebtedness issued in the name of the Association shall be signed by such Officer or Officers, agent or agents, of the Association and in such manner as shall from time to time be determined by resolution of the Board of Directors,